ludaavics/memento-photos/content/english/post/milestones.md

 ---
 title: "Milestone Photo Books"
 date: 2021-09-01T09:13:24-04:00
-image : "images/post/milestones.jpg"
+image: "images/post/milestones.jpg"
 description: ""
 categories: ["book types"]
 type: "regular"
 ---

 The big events in your life deserve to be celebrated.
 Those tend to be the memories you look back at, the ones you want to share with friends and family, and the ones you will take the most pleasure flipping through.
-Though putting together a wedding album c an seem like a daunting task, milestones photobooks tend to actually be easier than you imagine.
+Though putting together a wedding album can seem like a daunting task, milestones photobooks tend to actually be easier than you imagine.

 First, you generally have an abundance of good quality pictures (maybe even